Jaydn Ott: 2022

 Ott rushed for 104 yards on 17 carries and caught two passes for 26 yards and one touchdown in his collegiate debut against UC Davis.
 He made headlines in week 4 after rushing for 274 yards, the third-most in a game in school history and most ever by a Pac-12 freshman, and three touchdowns in a 49–31 win over Arizona.
 As a true freshman, Ott ran for 897 yards and eight touchdowns, while adding another 321 yards and three touchdowns through the air.
 He led all Pac-12 freshmen in all-purpose yards per game, all-purpose yards, total touchdowns and rushing touchdowns.
 Ott was named a Freshman All-American for the 2022 season.

 2023

 As a sophomore, Ott continued to see success, scoring 15 total touchdowns and running for a Pac-12 high 1,315 rushing yards.
 He earned first-team All-Pac-12 honors, and was a candidate for the Doak Walker, Maxwell and Walter Camp Awards.
 Following the season, Ott announced via social media that he would be returning to Cal for the 2024 season.

 Oklahoma

 On April 15, 2025, Ott announced that he would be transferring to Oklahoma.
+Ott was unable to recapture the skills and success he had at California.
+He never started a game at Oklahoma, where he only earned 21 carries in the 2025 season.
+He spent the season as a backup, third, or fourth string player -- he did not score a touchdown.